VCCT-PROG2A-2025-G3/ChatbotPOE_GUI/README.md

-Delayed Response: Console version implements a 30ms typing effect delay; GUI version uses query-specific delays.
+Delayed Response: Implements a 30ms typing effect delay and query-specific delays.

-ASCII Artwork: Padlock.cs provides a consistent security-themed graphic.
+ASCII Artwork: Padlock.cs provides a security-themed graphic in a monospaced font.